 - What’s the mineral content like?

-Despite the percentage of water in beer, the next 3 ingredients along with a solid brewing technique are where the magic comes together.
+Despite the percentage of water in beer, the selection and methodical use of the next 3 ingredients in the brewing process are where “the rubber meets the road” in beermaking.

-With beer brewing ingredients, just like when you’re making any alcoholic drink, you’ll need a source of sugar.
+With brewing beer, just like when making any alcoholic drink, you’ll need a source of sugar.

 Harvested barley needs to go through the malting process to prepare the starch inside for fermentation.
 When the barley is soaked in water for a few days, these starch-laden carbs are converted into simple sugars through germination.
-When we look at yeast, another ingredient for beer, you’ll see the importance of this process.
+When we look at yeast a little later on, you’ll see the importance of this process.

-Germination is arrested with heat being applied.
-This is called roasting the barley.
+Germination is arrested when heat is applied.
+This is called “roasting the barley.”
 The length of the roast affects the color and flavor of the beer.

 If you’ve ever asked yourself what makes beer bitter, it’s the hops.

-If you’ve ever wondered about IPA beer ingredients, it’s the prevalence of hops that gives this beer its distinctive taste.
+If you’ve ever wondered about IPA beer ingredients, it’s the prevalence of hops that gives this style its distinctive taste.
+(The British added extra hops to their beer when shipping it to India – read about the history of the IPA here).

-However, if you leave this marvelous flower out of the brewing process, you’ll end up with an oversweet a flat-tasting beer.
+No. There are lots of beers out there without hops.
+However, brewing without hops is not very common.
+If you leave this marvelous flower out of the brewing process, you may end up with an oversweet and flat-tasting beer, if you’re not very careful!

-Of the main ingredients in beer, yeast might be invisible to the naked eye, but it plays a fundamental role in the brewing process.
+Of the main ingredients in beer, yeast may appear to be the least interesting (and it’s certainly the one’s whose properties are least visible to the naked eye).
+Nonetheless, but it plays a fundamental role in the brewing process.

 Does Beer Have Yeast In It?